 - After my clothing has been removed, remove the leg bag and catheter with the following steps:

-- Unfasten elastic leg straps from leg by gently stretching elastic bands around white buttons (note: the elastic straps can be easily torn, so please use care when unfastening)
+- Unfasten elastic leg straps from leg by gently stretching elastic bands around white buttons.
+(Note: the elastic straps can be easily torn, so please use care when unfastening.)

-- Roll condom catheter down to remove, while holding leg bag straight in a vertical position
+- Roll condom catheter down to remove while holding leg bag straight in a vertical position.

-- Take leg bag into bathroom
+- Take the leg bag into the bathroom.

-- Unscrew and disconnect top and bottom hoses at the white connection point
+- Unscrew and disconnect top and bottom hoses at the white connection point.

-Step 4: Evaluating your Care Task List System
+Step 4: Evaluating Your Care Task List